Edinburgh, Leith and Newhaven Railway: A railway to the harbours

 The sea passage was generally straightforward, although slow and sometimes subject to interruption by bad weather.
 Getting to the harbour, whether for people or goods, was problematic for such a relatively short distance, and the success of the "coal railways", the Monkland and Kirkintilloch Railway of 1826 and its successors, caused business interests in Edinburgh to meet in 1835 to consider a railway connection from the city to the Forth.
-This resulted in a Parliamentary Bill in the 1836 session, and the Edinburgh, Leith and Newhaven Railway obtained its authorising Act of Parliament on 13 August 1836.
+This resulted in a parliamentary bill in the 1836 session, and the Edinburgh, Leith and Newhaven Railway obtained its authorising act of Parliament, the Edinburgh, Leith and Granton Railway Act 1836 (6 & 7 Will.
+4. c. cxxxi), on 13 August 1836.

 The main line was to run from Princes Street Gardens to Newhaven, with a branch to Leith.
 Starting the line at Princes Street Gardens required a substantial tunnel on a north–south alignment under the New Town.
 The construction was to cost £100,000 but handsome dividends of 15% were said to be assured.

 As soon as authorisation was obtained, serious doubts were cast on the commercial viability of the scheme, and the landowners under whose property the line would run in tunnel proved troublesome.
 Serious technical difficulties with the Leith branch were exposed.

 This caused considerable delay, during which a new harbour was proposed at Trinity, to the west of Newhaven, and the parties interested in that harbour had taken control of the railway company.
-The location of the proposed northern terminal was changed, to Trinity: a further Act of Parliament of 1 July 1839 authorised the variation of the route.
+The location of the proposed northern terminal was changed, to Trinity: a further act of Parliament, the Edinburgh, Leith and Newhaven Railway Act 1839 (2 & 3 Vict. c. li) of 1 July 1839 authorised the variation of the route.
 The southern end, to Canal Street (by Princes Gardens) and the tunnel were unchanged.
 Trinity Harbour was never built: the northern terminal was set back from the shoreline and at a high level, but was near Trinity Chain Pier.
 This had been in use as a ferry pier since 1821 and was apparently preferred for the railway passengers, who made their way on foot from the railway station to the ferry.

 On 31 August 1842 the line opened from Trinity to Scotland Street, in the Canonmills district some way from the intended Princes Street terminus: the tunnel to Canal Street was not yet complete, and the Leith branch not started.
 Horse traction was used, and competition from horse omnibuses, which reached more convenient locations in the city, was serious.